JulioG516/header-parser/README.md

-# Request Header Parser Microservice
+# Request Header Parser Microservice for FCC

 This is a Request Header Parser Microservice project built for the FreeCodeCamp curriculum.
 It extracts information from the request headers and returns JSON containing details about the client's IP address, preferred language, and user agent.